d3kryption/narrative-trytofindsound/README.md

 ```
 Hello_and_welcome_to_thi
 ```

+But its just as easy to edit to remove all non [a-z] characters and replace spaces with underscores.

 ### Speaker ID path
 One of the steps this mod takes to help speed up and return accurate dialogue, is it uses the Speaker ID of your node (Player is used for Player nodes)